-This policy covers basic renovation risks, such as a client tripping on unfinished flooring.
-Bundle with property insurance for savings in a business owner's policy.
+A general liability policy covers basic third-party risks, such as a customer tripping over home improvement materials.
+Bundle it with commercial property insurance for savings in a business owner's policy (BOP).

-This policy helps pay for repair or replacement of a remodeler’s saws, drills, hammers, shop vacuums, and other tools if they are lost, stolen, or damaged.
+This policy helps pay for repair or replacement of a remodeler’s saws, drills, hammers, shop vacuums, and other tools and equipment.
+It's a type of inland marine insurance.